BIOGRAPHY

 Spring time in Chile, Museum of Contemporary Art, Santiago, Chile

-Junge Kunst Aus Zud Afrika, Gallerie Frank Haenel, Frankfurt, Germany
+Junge Kunst Aus Zud Afrika, Galerie Frank Haenel, Frankfurt, Germany

-Panoramas of Passage: Changing Landscapes - South Africa, Albany Museum, Grahamstown, South Africa
+Panoramas of Passage: Changing Landscapes - South Africa, Albany Museum, Grahamstown, SA

 Frankfurt Art Fair, Gallery Haenel, Germany